Monster Employment Index Rises 3% Year-over-Year

 Lowest Growth Metro Markets

-- Monster Employment Index Europe continued to demonstrate an annual reduction in online recruitment, declining by two percent in September.
-Environment, architecture/ urbanism and Education were the only two sectors to record double-digit annual growth, while Germany continued to remain the top growth country although at a decelerated pace of 3 percent.
+- Monster Employment Index Europe continued to demonstrate an annual reduction in online recruitment, declining by three percent in October.
+Environment, architecture/ urbanism records sixth consecutive month of growth while Transport, post and logistics reports the greatest decline.
+Germany continued to remain the top growth country although at a decelerated pace of two percent.

-- Monster Employment Index India rises five percent from a year ago in August.
-Shipping/Marine continues to record the highest growth, while the printing and packaging sector also records strong annual growth.
-Among occupations, arts/ creative and management record solid annual growth.
+- Monster Employment Index India rises nine percent from a year ago in September.
+Shipping/Marine continues to outpace all industries in terms of annual growth, Government/ PSU/ Defense records double-digit decline.
+Among occupations, Arts/ creative and Legal record solid annual growth.

 About the Monster Employment Index U.S.